 Overwritten files can be recovered using third-party file recovery software but we cannot guarantee the quality or performance of such software programs.

-Internal Memory storage is the first backup storage location for the recording files.
+Internal Memory storage is the first backup storage location for recording files.
 Users of simple WiFi and Cloud-compatible dashcams have the option to copy important recordings into the Internal Memory.
 And this Internal Memory refers to the internal memory storage of a mobile device (e.g. mobile phone, tablet PC).

 Simple WiFi dashcam users can access their recordings by connecting a mobile device to the camera via the Direct WiFi feature of the BlackVue mobile app.
 In addition to this option, Cloud-compatible dashcam users have the second option of accessing camera recordings via the Cloud feature in the mobile app.
 The Cloud-compatible camera should be registered to the Cloud account of a user and the Cloud service should be enabled.
 Cloud dashcam users can access recordings remotely as long as the camera is "Cloud-connected".

 NOTE: A user can duplicate copies of important files to the internal memory of a mobile device manually.
 This means that the user should connect to the camera via Direct WiFi or Cloud and then manually save copies of the file(s) into the Internal Memory storage.
 A user can delete files stored in the Internal Memory anytime.
+Also, deleting the BlackVue app will delete the files stored in the internal memory.

-The second backup storage for recording files is the Cloud Storage.
+The second backup storage for recording files is Cloud Storage.
 This storage is only available for Cloud-compatible dashcams.
 The camera should be registered to the Cloud account of a user and should be "Cloud-connected" at the time of file transfer.
 The user accesses the camera via the Cloud feature (even remotely) and manually copies files from the SD card to the Cloud storage.
 The mobile device being used to access the camera remotely should also be connected to the internet.

 NOTE: By default, all BlackVue users who create a BlackVue account and register a camera are given 5 Gigabytes of Cloud storage.
 Files manually transferred from the SD card to the Cloud storage expire after 90 days.
 For paid Cloud plans subscribers, files remain for 365 days before being automatically deleted.
 A user can freely delete any of the files in this storage to make space for more files.